STS-125: May 22 (Flight day 12)

 As the crew worked through the procedures and checklists for entry on Friday, the managers on the ground closely examined the weather patterns around Florida, which were less than favorable.
 The crew was advised that there were low clouds and thunderstorms, both conditions that violated landing criteria, so managers waived the first opportunity.
 A second opportunity was also not taken, as the weather had not improved.
 Entry Flight Director Norm Knight called up Edwards Air Force Base shortly after the decision to delay to Saturday was made, which would give the crew a total of six Saturday landing opportunities, three at each location.

 May 23 (Flight day 13)

 The crew of Atlantis had six possible landing opportunities on Saturday.
-Managers evaluated the best three opportunities of the day to try bring the orbiter home.
+Managers evaluated the best three opportunities of the day to try to bring the orbiter home.
 Saturday's first landing opportunity at Kennedy Space Center was waived due to poor weather forecasts, and observed weather violations for the landing criteria.
 After further evaluating weather patterns around Florida, managers on the ground chose to waive the second opportunity as well, and wait one more day to attempt to get the orbiter into Florida on Sunday.
 Weather in California had excellent forecasts, so if the attempts on Sunday to land in Florida were not successful, the shuttle would be able to land at Edwards Air Force Base without weather being an issue.